geminimvp/employee_handbook/guides/engineering/environment/environment_configuration.markdown

-# Mac OS - Bash Shell
+# Mac OS - Bash/Oh My Zsh Shell

 This section was written on `MacOS High Sierra 10.13.6`.